Trek | Mt. Rinjani, Indonesia

 When Simon and Jin went in 2017, we were the only ones going down this route.
-We were immediately transported to the scenery that could easily be mistaken for New Zealand.
-We were shocked that no one else was taking this route.
+We were immediately transported to the scenery that could easily be mistaken for New Zealand, and we were shocked that no one else was taking this route.

 Where is South Lombok:

-South Lombok (Indonesia) is accessible by direct flight with Scoot, flying once a day, four days out of the week.
-SSR is around 40mins drive from the airport and once you are there, you are less than 15 minutes drive away from three white sand beaches.
+South Lombok (Indonesia) is accessible by direct flight with Scoot, which operates once a day, four days a week.
+SSR is around 40 minute's drive from the airport, and once you are there, you are less than 15 minutes drive away from three white-sand beaches.

 TIP: It is ideal to end your trip to Lombok on a Monday because it is the only day that Scoot offers an evening flight from Lombok to Singapore.